 I do want you to strengthen the muscle that helps control the movement of your knee cap.
 It’s a simple exercise: the straight leg raise (with a twist).
 I do it almost every day.
 This exercise strengthens the muscle which controls the position of your knee cap.

 Lie down on your bed.
 Don’t get on the floor because then you’d have to do a squat to get up and down!
-If you’re exercising your left leg you will bend your right leg in order to take some of the stress off your back (like in the picture).
+If you’re exercising your left leg you will bend your right leg in order to take some of the stress off your back.
 Then turn your left foot to the eleven o’clock position.
 That way your whole leg will be turned slightly outward.
 Now raise the leg up off the bed about a foot and hold it there for a count.
 Then slowly bring it back down.
-When you’re exercising the right leg you will turn it to 1:00.
+When you’re exercising the right leg you will turn it to the 1:00 position.

 Do these 10 times on each leg and do at least 30 of them EVERY DAY!
 You really can’t do too many of these.
 You can add ankle weights or heavy shoes to make this more difficult.
 You can do seated straight leg raises, which will also increase the degree of difficulty a little.
 You can also try this in a standing position with rubber tubing for resistance.

 Keep the brace even after your pain is better.
 You never know when you’ll need it again.
 Perhaps you’ll use it specifically for activities you know will irritate your knee cap, like hiking up hills or climbing up and down ladders.
-You can buy braces like these on-line: You can also get them at places like Academy.
+You can buy braces like these on-line or in stores.

 I started having patellar pain, along with crunching and grinding under my knee caps when I was in my early thirties.
-Having had the advantage of my training, I knew immediately what was going on.
-First, I stopped running stairs between surgery cases at the hospital.
+Having had the advantage of my training, I knew immediately what was happening.
+First, I stopped running stairs and doing squats for exercise.
 Then I started the straight leg raises, which I do about 5 days a week.
 Now, more than 30 years later, I have no knee cap pain.
 I still have a little crunching there, but no pain.
 I ride horses competitively, which means I spend hours in that bent knee position…with no pain.

 IMPORTANT CONCEPT!
 This condition is kind of like having a disease such as hypertension.
 One you have it, you’ll always be susceptible to having it again.
-And much like taking a pill for hypertension, your pain will likely come back if you stop treating the condition.
+Your pain will likely come back if you stop treating the condition, just like your high blood pressure will come back if you stop taking the pill your doctor prescribed to lower it.
 Your exercises and activity modifications are like the anti-hypertensive medication.
-My recommendation is that you continue to do the exercises and modify as many of the activities which aggravate your knee for the rest of your life, because the shape of your knee and the way it moves aren’t going to change!
+My recommendation is that you continue to do the exercises and modify as many of the activities which aggravate your knee…for the rest of your life, because the shape of your knee and the way it moves aren’t going to change!